Jashansimak/Day-6/README.md

 Reset this PC

-OS Repair: It refers to the process of fixing issue with an operating System that prevent it from functioning correct method to fix corrupted or missing OS files .
+OS REPAIR: It refers to the process of fixing issue with an operating System that prevent it from functioning correct method to fix corrupted or missing OS files .

 Basic method :